 - Omega-3-fortified foods (including eggs)

 - There’s also some evidence that certain culinary herbs and spices, such as ginger, turmeric, and garlic, can help alleviate inflammation.

 Foods to Avoid

-Omega-6 fatty acids (a type of essential fatty acid found in a wide range of foods) are known to increase the body’s production of inflammatory chemicals.
+Foods high in saturated fats and omega 6 fatty acids are known to increase the body’s production of inflammatory chemicals.
 Since omega-6 fatty acids help maintain bone health, regulate metabolism and promote brain function, you shouldn’t cut them out of your diet altogether.
 However, it’s important to balance your intake of omega-6 fatty acids with your intake of omega-3 fatty acids in order to keep inflammation in check.

 - Dairy products (such as milk, cheese, butter, and ice cream)